 Cell Phones/Smart Devices

-2. CELL PHONE AND SMART DEVICE POLICY - Competitors may not use cell phones or smart devices during HOSA competition unless the guidelines indicate they may be used for electronic notecards.
-Competitors may use cell phones or smart devices to access electronic event guidelines used during the event orientation.
-Competitors will be asked to place their cell phone or smart devices in the off or silent position (or with the battery removed) in plain sight of the Section Leaders, during a written test, or secured with their personal belongings.
-The cell phone or smart device may not make any noise or vibrate during the event.
-The competitor may not touch the phone or device during the event.
-Cell phones or smart devices may be used in holding rooms and on event buses as long as the use of the cell phone does not violate event confidentiality and ethical standards.
+2. CELL PHONE AND SMART DEVICE POLICY - Competitors may not use cell phones or smart devices/watches during HOSA competition unless the guidelines indicate they may be used for electronic notecards.
+Competitors may use cell phones or smart devices/watches to access electronic event guidelines used during the event orientation.
+Competitors will be asked to place their cell phone or smart devices/watches in the OFF position (or with the battery removed) in plain sight of the Section Leaders, during a written test, or secured with their personal belongings during a non-testing event.
+The cell phone or smart device/watches may not make any noise or vibrate during the event.
+The competitor may not touch the phone or device/watch during the event.
+Cell phones or smart devices/watches may be used in holding rooms and on event buses as long as the use of the cell phone does not violate event confidentiality and ethical standards.
 Violation of any part of the cell phone policy will result in the assessment of penalty points.
-Judge and event personnel cell phones and smart devices should be on vibrate or airplane mode during the competitive events, and may be used as a timer.
+Judge and event personnel cell phones and smart devices/watches should be on silent or airplane mode during the competitive events, and may be used as a timer.

 Eligibility for National Participation

 3. HOSA’s affiliated state associations offer the National HOSA Competitive Events Program at the Regional, Area and/or State levels, according to the approved National Competitive Events Guidelines (as released annually in August).
 It is recommended that state associations plan and conduct the Annual State Conference in sufficient time to meet the International Conference registration deadline of May 15.
 (Note: The International HOSA Conference is held in June each year.)